mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 ### 5.2 Measuring Performance with Accrual Accounting

-Although proftability and liquidity are not the same, they are related.
+Although profitability and liquidity are not the same, they are related.
 Such is the case, that if we stop activities and let time pass until all pending transactions close, profits and cash are the same.
 In other words, profits and cash are different due to the missmatch in time of cash transactions.

 If only the cash account is used to evaluate the performance of the company, we get a biased view of what is happening: